stormpath/stormpath-documentation/source/reference.rst

   * - ``htmlBody``
     - String
-    - For the ``resetEmailTemplate`` it is required to include the macro for the ${url}, ${sptoken} or, ${sptokenNameValuePair}
+    - See below.
     - The body of the email in HTML format.
-This body is only sent when the mimeType for the template is set to text/html.
+This body is only sent when the ``mimeType`` for the template is set to ``text/html``.
 This body can take valid HTML snippets.

   * - ``textBody``
     - String
-    - For the ``resetEmailTemplate`` it is required to include the macro for the ${url}, ${sptoken} or, ${sptokenNameValuePair}.
+    - See below.
     - The body of the email is plain text format.
-This body is only sent when the mimeType for the template is set to text/plain.
+This body is only sent when the ``mimeType`` for the template is set to ``text/plain``.

   * - ``mimeType``
     - String